dita-ot/docs/reference/markdown/Markdown-schema.md

-> Since 5.0

-The `MarkdownReader` class supports `$schema` YAML key to define parsing and conversion to DITA.
+As of version 5.0, the _LwDITA_ plug-in provides the `MarkdownReader` class that supports a new `$schema` key in the YAML front matter block.
+This key can be used to define parsing options in topic files for more control over how Markdown content is converted to DITA.

 ```markdown
 ---